Skip to content

 The Healthcare Travel Costs Scheme provides assistance with travel costs for hospital visits for people on low incomes.
 It only covers travel for treatment, not to visit patients.
 You can find out more for:

 If you are travelling to access an assessment or for a drug treatment, you may be able to obtain additional assistance.
-Ask your clinical team or, if you are travelling for Zolgensma treatment for your child and are in touch with them, ask your OneGene Therapy Nurse.
+Ask your clinical team.